All Episodes

 Good.

-The more the more the consumer gets involved in health care, you know, you ever notice why dentistry, cosmetic surgery, uh some so some other avenues of medical care that isn't covered so much by third party payers, insurance companies, the government, that the prices of those products go down?
+The more the consumer gets involved in health care, you know, you ever notice why dentistry, cosmetic surgery, some other avenues of medical care that isn't covered so much by third-party payers, insurance companies, the government, that the prices of those products go down?

 Isn't that amazing?